 The modular angle encoders are made up of a scanning head and a graduation carrier.
 The graduation may be implemented in the form of a scale drum or a scale tape.
 The position of the scanning head and graduation relative to each other is determined solely via the machine guideway.
-For this reason, the machine must be designed from the very beginning to meet the following prerequisites: - The bearing must be designed such that head relative to the graduation, the scanning head should be fastened via a mounting bracket or via appropriate fixed stops.
-All modular angle encoders with scanning drums are designed such that the specified accuracy can be reached in the actual application.
-The mounting designs ensure the highest possible reproducibility.
+For this reason, the machine must be designed from the very beginning to meet the following prerequisites:

-- The bearing must be designed such that it meets the accuracy requirements of the axis and the scanning-gap tolerances of the encoder, even during operation (see the Technical data).
-The mounting surface for the graduation carrier must meet the flatness, roundness, radial runout and diameter requirements of the given according to the given according t - To facilitate adjustment of the scanning
+- The bearing must be designed such that it meets the accuracy requirements of the axis and the scanning-gap tolerances of the encoder, even during operation (see the Technical data). - The mounting surface for the graduation carrier must meet the flatness, roundness, radial runout and diameter requirements of the given encoder. - To facilitate adjustment of the scanning head relative to the graduation, the scanning head should be fastened via a mounting bracket or via appropriate fixed stops.